 \section{Choreography Language}

-In the previous section, we showed our choreography language via an example.
-We now formalise our language by giving its syntax and semantics.
-For the sake of clarity, we slightly change the syntax with respect to the syntax of our tool, adopting a more process-algebraic format, which makes the syntax more concise and better suited to formal definitions and proofs.
+In the previous section, we illustrated our choreography language by means of an example.
+We now formalise the language by presenting its syntax and semantics.
+For the sake of clarity, we slightly depart from the concrete syntax of our tool, adopting instead a more process-algebraic format, which makes the syntax more concise and better suited to formal definitions and proofs.